averagestudentdontfail/Veritas/Veritas.Input/Academia/Psychology/clinical-review-multidisciplinary-management-of-acute-burn-injury.md

 # Introduction
 ## Clinical Scenario
 A 42-year-old construction worker presents to the emergency department following a workplace accident involving hot bitumen, sustaining burns to 35\% total body surface area (TBSA) affecting his chest, abdomen, and both arms.
-TBSA represents the percentage of body surface affected by burns, typically calculated using either the ``Rule of Nines'' (dividing body surface into sections representing 9\% or multiples thereof) or more precise Lund and Browder charts that account for age-related body proportions.
+TBSA represents the percentage of body surface affected by burns, typically calculated using either the "Rule of Nines" (dividing body surface into sections representing 9\% or multiples thereof) or more precise Lund and Browder charts that account for age-related body proportions.
 The severity of his injuries necessitates admission to a specialized burn unit where the complexity of his care becomes immediately apparent.
 Beyond critical fluid resuscitation using the Parkland Formula (4mL/kg/\% TBSA of crystalloid over 24 hours), he requires multimodal pain management, early mobilization to prevent contractures, nutritional support exceeding 30 kcal/kg/day, psychological assistance for acute stress symptoms, and coordination with his family struggling to understand the lengthy recovery ahead.
 The burn unit team faces a fundamental question: will coordinated multidisciplinary care involving burn surgeons, intensivists, nurses, physiotherapists, occupational therapists, dietitians, psychologists, and social workers produce better outcomes than traditional sequential consultation models where each discipline operates independently?
 This scenario, replicated thousands of times annually across Australasian \glspl{burnunit}, illustrates why burn injury represents one of medicine's most complex management challenges.
 ## Background
 ### The Australasian Burn Care Context